Dell Tech World: CEO, COO Unveil New Multicloud Strategies, Partnerships

 “What customers really want is the seamlessness of the edge and the public cloud coming together,” Nadella said during the conference.
 “This technology truly takes all of Dell’s innovation and operational excellence and some of the technologies – we have packaged it together so that all of the sensitive workloads in private and public-sector can now have the options to deploy where they want with the same seamlessness of the control plane.”

-Dell’s COO, Whitten, also announced the company’s new collaboration with Red Hat during the keynote session.
+Dell’s Co-COO, Whitten, also announced the company’s new collaboration with Red Hat during the keynote session.

 Dell APEX Cloud Platform for Red Hat OpenShift simplifies container-based application development and management, the companies announced, wherever applications are developed and deployed, through full stack software integration and automation with the industry’s leading hybrid cloud application platform powered by Kubernetes.